zhenry9/mrb-docs/docs/source/menu/beer/sendero.rst

 Style
 ~~~~~
-Light golden color with a defined clean and refreshing flavor.
+A Mexican lager has a light golden color with a defined clean and refreshing flavor.
 Can have a hint of hop bitterness.

 .. csv-table::